Kurt Lewin: Early life and education

+Career

+Academia

-Lewin had originally been involved with schools of behavioral psychology before changing directions in research and undertaking work with psychologists of the Gestalt school of psychology, including Max Wertheimer and Wolfgang Kohler.
-He also joined the Psychological Institute of the University of Berlin where he lectured and gave seminars on both philosophy and psychology.
+Lewin was originally involved with schools of behavioral psychology before changing directions in research and undertaking work with psychologists of the Gestalt school of psychology, including Max Wertheimer and Wolfgang Köhler.
+He also joined the Psychological Institute of the University of Berlin, where he lectured and gave seminars on both philosophy and psychology.
 He served as a professor at the University of Berlin from 1926 to 1932, during which time he conducted experiments about tension states, needs, motivation, and learning.

-In 1933, Lewin had tried to negotiate a teaching position as the chair of psychology as well as the creation of a research institute at the Hebrew University.
+In 1933, Lewin had tried to negotiate a teaching position as the chair of psychology and creating a research institute at Hebrew University in Jerusalem.
 Lewin often associated with the early Frankfurt School, originated by an influential group of largely Jewish Marxists at the Institute for Social Research in Germany.
-But when Hitler came to power in Germany in 1933 the Institute members had to disband, moving to England and then to America.
-In that year, he met with Eric Trist, of the London Tavistock Clinic.
-Trist was impressed with his theories and went on to use them in his studies on soldiers during the Second World War.
+But when Adolf Hitler came to power in Nazi Germany in 1933, the Institute members disbanded, and moved to England and then to the United States.
+The same year, he met with Eric Trist, of the London Tavistock Clinic.
+Trist was impressed with his theories and went on to use them in his studies on soldiers during World War II.